DaveParillo/cisc192-reader/src/chapter4/program-development.rst

       .. tb-choice::
          :name: program_dvlmt_2

+         Which of the following is **not** a key aspect of the incremental development process?

          - [ ] Use temporary variables to hold intermediate values so you can output and check them.